matthewmorek/blindfold/readme.md

 What you’ll need to get started.

 - Git
-- NodeJS 10+
+- NodeJS 16+
 - `npm` or Yarn

 ### Initial setup

 1. Using Git, clone this repository to your local machine.
-2. Run `npm install` or `yarn` from inside the project's directory to install all dependencies.
+2. Run `npm install` or `yarn install` from inside the project's directory to install all dependencies.
-3. Get your Consumer Key and Secret from https://apps.twitter.com.
+3. Get your API Key and API Secret from https://developer.twitter.com
 4. Run `cp ./env.local.sample ./.env` and adjust config variables.

 ### Configuration